 The direction of injuring force is also important as this indicates what further forces are likely to re-injure that structure or assist in healing.

-Your brain and your body then adapts to these repeated postures and movement patterns.
+Your brain and your body then adapt to these repeated postures and movement patterns.
 Nerve pathways are reinforced.
-Muscles that are used more get stronger.
+Muscles that are used more to get stronger.
 Joints that are moved more, get more mobile.
 Joints that are used less get stiffer.
-And all these body changes not only perpetuate your physical habits, they actually make them stronger and more likely to happen again.
+And all these bodies changes not only perpetuate your physical habits, they actually make them stronger and more likely to happen again.

 Doing a slightly faulty automatic posture or movement occasionally might not cause any issues.
 But doing them daily, weekly, monthly, yearly, will eventually cause you a physical problem, guaranteed.

 Ultimately, how your signs and symptoms have come on hints at whether your problem is mechanical, inflammatory or insidious.
 In other words, is your problem generated from your interaction with the external forces of the world or are they generated internally?

 Is, in fact, your brain, nervous system, immune system and/or other body processes generating the pain as in the case of Rheumatoid Arthritis, Osteoporosis or Cancer?
 Yes, physios do screen for cancer.

 Secret Number 3 When Did Your Pain or Physical Problem Start?